vinntech/nyt/README.md

 5.)
 Run following command to start the app.

-Command: npm start
+## 'Command:  npm start'

 ### `Lets do testing`

 1.)
 Run the following command to test the app.

-Command: npm run test
+## 'Command: npm run test --watchAll=false'

+Please follow the instruction if it shows this message 'No tests found related to files changed since last commit.'
+Press 'a' to run all tests.

-### `Lets take it app coverage report`
+### `Lets take it out App coverage report`

 1.)
 Run the following command to take the coverage report of the app.
+Press 'q' to quit from previous command.

-Command: npm run coverage
+## 'Command: npm run coverage --watchAll=false'

+Please follow the below instruction if shows this messages 'No tests found related to files changed since last commit.'

+Open following files.

+    1.)   src/tests/MostPopularItemDetail.View.test.js

+    2.)   src/tests/MostPopularArticles.View.test.js

+    3.)   src/tests/App.test.js

+    4.)   src/tests/MostPopularItemDetail.Controller.test.js

+    5.)   src/tests/nyt.service.test.js

+    6.)   src/tests/AppHeader.test.js

+    7.)    src/tests/MostPopularArticles.Controller.test.js

+Remove this line '/* Remote it for coverage report */' at the bottom from each file and save it.
+Its just to make any change in each file to generate coverage report.
+And now run the same command given above.